A kaleidoscope of south-west Sydney food and culture inside a Marrickville warehouse.

 Outside of your meal at Baba's Place, the music and art is just as central to the restaurant.
-Head on the right night and you'll find some of Sydney's most exciting and cutting edge DJs in charge of the music, while art and and the further reaches of culture are spaces the team has explored with its past pop-ups and aspects of the restaurant that will continue to emerge further in the future.
+Head on the right night and you'll find some of Sydney's most exciting and cutting-edge DJs in charge of the music, while art and the further reaches of culture are spaces the team explores with weekend galleries and event series.

 Images: Cordelia Williamson

 Updated Tuesday, March 21, 2023.

 Concrete Playground Trips